c3d/xl/doc/HANDBOOK_2-evaluation.md

 tree.
 Such optimizations must preserve the order of declarations, since correct behavior during the evaluation phase depends on it.

-Note that since the declaration phase occurs first, all declarations in the program will be visible during the evaluation phase.
+Note that since the declaration phase occurs before the execution phase, all declarations in the program will be visible during the evaluation phase.
 In our example, it is possible to use `circumference` before it has been declared.
 Definitions may therefore refer to one another in a circular way.
 Some other languages require "forward declarations" in such cases, XL does not.

 The parse tree on the left of `is`, `as` or `:` is called the _pattern_ of the declaration.
 The pattern will be checked against the